NastiaCu/LFAF_LABS/report/FifthLab_Report.md

 The `ParseStatement` method checks the type of the current token and calls the corresponding parsing method based on the token type.
 If none of the statement types match, it assumes it to be an expression statement and calls `ParseExpressionStatement`.

-The `ParseVariableDeclarationStatement` method parses a variable declaration statement.
-It creates an `ASTNode` for the variable declaration, consumes the `VAR` token, and parses the identifier and optional expression.
-The identifier node and the expression node (if present) are added as children to the variable declaration node, and the method returns the variable declaration node.

 ```c#
 public class Parser{
     private List<(TokenType, string)> tokens = new List<(TokenType, string)>();